PipedreamHQ/docs/docs/destinations/http/README.md

 });
 ```

-Again, it's important to remember that **Destination delivery is asynchronous**.
+**Destination delivery is asynchronous**.
+HTTP requests are sent after your workflow finishes.
+This means you cannot write code that operates on the HTTP response.
+These HTTP requests also don't count against your workflow quota.

 If you iterate over an array of values and send an HTTP request for each:

 ```javascript
 const names = ["Luke", "Han", "Leia", "Obi Wan"];